|

 Skipworth, W. F. Walter Frederick

 Officer in 356 Squadron, RAFVR.
-He died on 18th August
+He was reported missing

 He was the son